Vyral/base-template/_posts/2020-04-07-a-few-questions-to-consider-before-becoming-a-landlord.md

 ---

 {% include youtube.html %}
+<p style="text-align: center;"><em>Some homeowners are left with a dilemma when it comes time to move.
+Should they sell, or should they turn their former home into an investment property?</em></p>

 I had a very interesting discussion with someone today who moved into a new home before selling their current one.
 They wanted to know whether they should rent out that first home or sell it.
 It’s a very interesting question, one that doesn’t always have a clear answer.